January 2017: Pre-Budget submission 2017-2018

 In October 2013, the Federal Government announced a Commission of Audit to assess the role and scope of Government, to ensure taxpayers' money is spent efficiently and to look into the division of responsibilities between Local, State and Federal Government.

-The White Paper commissioned by the Australian Business Roundtable for Disaster Resilience & Safer Communities, Building our Nation’s Resilience to Natural Disasters, shows potential for the budgetary impact of responding to and recovering from natural disasters to be significantly reduced through carefully considered and directed investment in pre-disaster resilience.
+The White Paper commissioned by the Australian Business Roundtable for Disaster Resilience and Safer Communities, Building our Nation’s Resilience to Natural Disasters, shows potential for the budgetary impact of responding to and recovering from natural disasters to be significantly reduced through carefully considered and directed investment in pre-disaster resilience.
 The Roundtable’s paper also reinforces the need for co-ordination across and within Government.

 The Roundtable’s submission to the Commission of Audit was lodged on 19 November 2013.
 The Commission of Audit provided its report to Federal Government in April 2014 prior to the budget announcement in May.